Mysticmarks/anything-llm/CONTRIBUTING.md

 ```bash
 yarn dev:all
 ```
-This will start the server, frontend, and collector in development mode.
+This will start the server, frontend, and Node.js collector service in development mode.
 Changes to the code will be hot reloaded.
+Read more about the collector runtime in [collector/README.md](./collector/README.md).

 ## Best practices for pull requests